 - Establish a Routine: Go to bed and wake up at the same time every day, even on weekends.
 This helps regulate your body’s internal clock, making it easier to fall asleep and wake up.

 - Create a Relaxing Pre-Sleep Routine: Engage in calming activities before bed.
-This could be reading a book, listening to soothing music, or practising relaxation exercises like deep breathing or progressive muscle relaxation.
+This could be reading a book, listening to soothing music, or practicing relaxation exercises like deep breathing or progressive muscle relaxation.

-- Optimise Your Sleep Environment: Make sure your bedroom is conducive to sleep.
+- Optimize Your Sleep Environment: Make sure your bedroom is conducive to sleep.
 Keep it cool, quiet, and dark.
 Consider using blackout curtains and earplugs if necessary.

 - Avoid Stimulants: Limit your intake of caffeine and nicotine, especially in the hours leading up to bedtime.
 These substances can interfere with your ability to fall and stay asleep.